 Atle Maurseth, curator and owner of Galleri Allmenningen, describes his photographs as "powerful - conveying the dramatic calm that can only be found in nature.
 Take his dynamic and energetic seascapes for instance, they have something distinctly Molnes' about them."

 “I suspect that trying to dissect the foundation for ones artistic motivation can be a perilous task for any aspiring artist.
-Those inspirational roots should probably be left alone in the realm of the subconscious.
 However some aspects spring to mind in an attempt to describe my relationship to photography, and why I have chosen to pursue it as an art form: That is a longing to understand and fully experience the grandness, mystery and innocence of nature that humans are so much a part of, but at the same time intrinsically separated from.
 An attempt at maintaining a child like curiosity and openness towards the world, despite age and reason working the opposite way.
 The magic of life and the frailty of the human condition.
 Existentialism.
 Conservationism.
-Recurring misanthropy in relation to the aggregate behaviour of our species.
+Recurring misanthropy in relation to the aggregate behavior of our species.
 A perpetual quest for adventure and the constant awareness of my own mortality.
-These are the subjects and feelings I explore through my photography."
+These are some of the subjects and feelings I explore through my photography."

 So far some of his photographic merits include Vestlandsutstillingen and a Gold Award from Prix De La Photographie Paris.
 In addition he was among the finalist for the European Fine Art Photograph of the Year Award.
 Rune Werner Molnes' works have been published in international art magazines and aquired by well renowned businesses, collectors and public organizations.
 His photographs can also be seen in well- established galleries in Norway and abroad.

-Leaf AFi 7 digital medium format camera with Schneider lenses.
+Sony Alpha A7R IV digital full format camera with a selection of G- Master lenses.
 Hasselblad 503CW analogue camera.
-Canon and Sony digital full format cameras.
 Wacom Intous4 pen tablet.
-Epson 11800 Pro printer.
-Profoto portable lighting rig.
+Epson 9900 Pro printer.